 Fans will recognise the actor from his multiple TV and film roles including Desperate Housewives’ John Rowland, and his title role in noughties chick flick John Tucker Must Die.

-And it sounds like she’s feeling confident, saying shortly after the announcement: “This is one competition I was born to win.”
+Monica was originally feeling confident about going all the way, saying shortly after the announcement: “This is one competition I was born to win.”

 Anne Heche – OUT WEEK THREE